Astros vs. Nationals Player Props Betting Odds

 MLB Props Today: Houston Astros

-- The Astros will hand the ball to Framber Valdez (6-5) for his 14th start of the season.
+- Cristian Javier (7-1) will take the mound for the Astros, his 14th start of the season.

-- He has earned a quality start 10 times in 13 starts this season.
+- He has started 13 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in seven of them.

-- Valdez has pitched five or more innings in four straight games and will look to extend that streak.
+- Javier has pitched five or more innings in 13 straight games and will look to extend that streak.

 |Opponent